 Incorporating a woodsy compost into the planting bed suits all brambles.
 Studies in Switzerland have shown that compost made from green material and wood chips produced the best results for nutrient availability and aeration around the roots and the highest levels of beneficial fungi. -p.287

-I’m still undecided about grapes.
-And I’m open to suggestions.
-I’ve read the pros and cons of using everything from pomace (which I doubt we’d get enough of) to stones (which makes sense since grapes like that type of environment with the downside being it doesn’t give fertility back to the soil).
+I’ve read the pros and cons of using everything from pomace (which I doubt we’d get enough of) to stones (which makes sense since grapes like that type of environment with the downside being they don’t give fertility back to the soil).
 Since they prefer equal bacteria and fungi, I’m not sure how to go about achieving that balance.
 I’ll probably tackle them similar to the brambles, I suppose.

-One of my goals as a gardener is to encourage the invisible life in the soil that will help the produce our land yields to have the optimal nutrient density and health.
+One of my goals as a gardener is to encourage the invisible life in the soil.
+I know they will help the produce our land yields have the optimal nutrient density and health.

 Healthy plants are not only better for our health, but also are more resistant to disease and harmful pests.
 Investing the time into researching and using the most beneficial mulches makes my job easier in the end and hopefully, we’ll feel healthier too.

-My plan to achieve this includes not tilling up the soil in the conventional way, but rather cultivating it.
+My plan to achieve this includes not tilling up the soil in a conventional way, but rather cultivating it.
 Tilling worked well for early America because fields were created from forest floors.
-It destroyed the soil food web and shocked the ground from it’s fungally-dominated state into a bacterially-dominated one.
-Annual vegetables and crops as mentioned above thrived in this environment but over time have depleted the soil of the nutrients that had been built up over the years.
-By not tilling, we can encourage that soil food web to rebuild itself in our gardens, but it requires carefully management through bacterial compost teas and (originally) green mulches that will nurture a bacterial environment for our vegetables.
+It destroyed the soil food web and shocked the ground from its fungally-dominated state into a bacterially-dominated one.
+Annual vegetables and crops as mentioned above thrived in this environment.
+But over time they deplete the soil of nutrients that have been built up over the years.
+By not tilling, we can encourage that soil food web to rebuild itself in our gardens.
+But it requires careful management through bacterial compost teas and (originally) green mulches that will nurture a bacterial environment for our vegetables.

 Before I close, I want to bring a couple links on mulching to your attention so you can choose the best mulch for your plants: